agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 |standalone-console-nmtui-p6|

-* Ensure you also set the hostname for the VM.
+* Ensure you also set the hostname for the host.
 You will need to logout and log back in to see the hostname updated.

 |standalone-console-nmtui-p8|